schoolofcities/design-components/README.md

 - Think about the visual balance of the graphic.
 Try to reduce white space.

-- Do research, searching, etc. to see how others have visualized similar data.
+- Do research, exploration, etc. to see how others have visualized similar data.